null

 Pumpkin, a versatile gourd associated with autumn, is not only a beloved human treat but also offers numerous health benefits for our canine companions.
 Its nutritional value and versatility make it a popular ingredient in dog food and treats, believe it or not.

-As a pet parent, you might be (and should be) weary of sharing human food with your pup.
+As a pet parent, you might be (and should be) wary of sharing human food with your pup.
 Always do your research before adding new foods to your dog’s diet.
-We at Bully Sticks Direct are here to reassure you that pumpkin is a dog-safe food!
-In this blog, we’re sharing the health benefits of pumpkin and a few easy recipes to get your pup in the fall spirit!
+Pumpkin can be a valuable addition to your dog's diet, and homemade treat recipes using canned pumpkin puree or fresh pumpkin are a great way to provide nutritional benefits.
+We at Bully Sticks Direct are here to reassure you that pumpkin is a safe food for dogs!
+In this blog, we’re sharing the health benefits of pumpkin and a few easy treat recipes to get your pup in the fall spirit!

 Pumpkins are great for so much more than porch decoration and Halloween festivities!
 Pumpkin is a nutrient-dense food packed with essential vitamins and minerals.
 It’s also a very affordable ingredient to add to your dog’s diet, whether you’re buying it canned or whole.
 Here are some key benefits: